 NOTE:

-In the URL mentioned above, replace with your FQDN value.
+In the URL mentioned above, replace it with your FQDN value.

 Click Save to save the url and then click Close to close the Preferences screen.